Get a Floating License Seat in a Private Network

 About

-SmartBear offers a special license type – offline – that can be used on computers that have no access to the SmartBear license servers.
-The word offline means the license is controlled by the licensing subsystems on your side, not by SmartBear license servers available online.
+SmartBear provides a special license type, offline, that works on computers without access to the SmartBear license servers.
+Offline means the license is controlled by the licensing subsystems on your side, rather than SmartBear license servers available online.

 1. License administrator actions